Robust and Adaptive Door Operation with a Mobile Robot: Grasping the Handle

 \subsubsection{Handle Position}

+The proposed approach for estimating the handle position is illustrated in Figure \ref{Fig15}.
 We make the assumption that the handle position can be represented by its centroid.
-However, it cannot be directly computed from the sub-point cloud associated to the handle ROI, since the defining bounding box usually may include some points from the door in the background.
-We can also use the RANSAC algorithm to separate these points \citep{Zuliani2012}.
-We fit a plane model, and classify the points as inliers and outliers.
+However, it cannot be directly computed from the sub-point cloud associated with the handle ROI, since the defining bounding box usually may include some points from the door in the background.
+Then, we also use the RANSAC algorithm to separate these points.
+By fitting a planar model, the ROI points can be classified as inliers and outliers.
 In this case, the outlier subset corresponds to the handle.
+The position can then be computed as the centroid of the outliers subset.